City of Ferndale Climate Planning

 March 31–April 22, 2025

-City distributes a survey seeking community feedback.
+City distributed a survey seeking community feedback on greenhouse gas emissions.

 June 2025